Robbie Crabtree

 A governing market truth

-The strongest founders identify the shift beneath the company.
-They are not merely selling a product.
-They are teaching the investor what has changed and why that change creates a window of opportunity.
+I look for the shift beneath the company.
+The founder is not merely selling a product.
+The founder is teaching the investor what has changed and why that change creates a window of opportunity.

 A clear claim to inevitability

 “We are growing” is not enough.
-The founder needs a reason the company is becoming hard to dislodge.
-That can come from product insight, distribution leverage, category timing, market structure, regulatory tailwinds, or unusual founder-market fit.
-But it must be explicit.
+I want a reason the company is becoming hard to dislodge.
+That can come from product insight, distribution advantage, category timing, market structure, regulatory tailwinds, or unusual founder-market fit.
+But it has to be explicit.

 Proof point architecture